 I will discuss the specific volley technique types and associated techniques below.
 However, I highlight the above factors because one of the key conditions in volleying the ball correctly is anticipation.

-In the GIF above, see how Dominic Thiem moves toward the net even before Novak Djokovic has hit his shot.
+The GIF above shows how Dominic Thiem moves toward the net even before Novak Djokovic has hit his shot.
 The anticipation of where the ball is going to arrive, even before the opponent executes his shot, is key in the Thiem’s ability to kill the rally with the volley (and earning a clap from Djokovic).

-While you can work on practicing your racquet preparation, and stroke technique, it is equally important to work on your anticipation.
+While you can practice your racquet preparation and stroke technique, it is equally important to work on your anticipation.
 In some cases, this may just mean playing more games and improving your hand-eye coordination.

-Another good approach is to watch professional games and observe their reactions prior to a volley.
-Of course, it goes without saying, that anticipation is greatly improved with better fitness.
-The sudden jolts of movement including a sprint to the net are strenuous on the muscles and may cause injury if you’re not fully fit.
+Another good approach is to watch professional games and observe their reactions before a volley.
+Of course, it goes without saying that anticipation is greatly improved with better fitness.
+The sudden jolts of movement, including a sprint to the net, are strenuous on the muscles and may cause injury if you’re not fully fit.
 Anyway, I digress.
-Key takeaway here is to work on your anticipation, as much as your technique.
-It’s worth noting that all tennis volleys can be performed both with the forehand, and the backhand.
+The key takeaway here is to work on your anticipation as much as your technique.
+It’s worth noting that all tennis volleys can be performed both with the forehand and the backhand.
 Without further ado, let’s dive into the what are the types of volleys?

-Another characteristic of the “punch” is that there is a slight downward movement on the racquet when hitting the shot.
+Another characteristic of the “punch” is the slight downward movement on the racquet when hitting the shot.
 This is intended to make the ball bounce earlier and take time away from the opponent as they move along the baseline to respond.

 In terms of technique, the drop volley technique is similar to the punch volley, with some subtle differences.
-You should hold the racquet looser than you would for punch volleys, and allow for the racquet to move slightly backward as the shot is being executed.
-This reduces the forward distance the ball will travel after hitting the racquet, forcing your opponent to advance further forward toward the net.
+You should hold the racquet looser than you would for punch volleys and allow for the racquet to move slightly backward as the shot is being executed.
+This reduces the forward distance the ball will travel after hitting the racquet, forcing your opponent to advance toward the net further.

 The Drive volley technique is the closest you can get to a groundstroke in terms of technique.
 It is typically used when the incoming ball is at a medium/slow pace with the appropriate height, allowing you to run forward and attack the ball.

-If a powerful serve stretches the opponent, the return may be slow, and at a height that allows the server to attack it using a drive volley, and killing the rally off in the opposite direction.
+If a powerful serve stretches the opponent, the return may be slow and heightened, allowing the server to attack it using a drive volley and killing the rally off in the opposite direction.